 This post may contain affiliate links, please see the privacy policy for details.

-Also try meatball stew with potatoes, delicious meatball marinara subs or make your own pesto rosso with sun-dried tomatoes.
+Also try meatball stew with potatoestomato Caprese soup and meatball marinara subs, and don’t miss pesto rosso with sun-dried tomatoes.

-• Authentic: Expect real Italian flavours in every mouthful of this polenta and gluten free meatball recipe.
-From the polenta to the parmesan cheese and spinach, there are authentic Italian flavours in every bite.
+Authentic: Expect real Italian flavors in every mouthful of this polenta and gluten free meatball recipe.
+From the polenta to the parmesan cheese and spinach, there are authentic Italian flavors in every bite.

-• Impressive: Just because this is a simple meatball recipe, that doesn’t mean this dish isn’t impressive.
-The bright pops of colour from the tomatoes and fresh basil make it a gorgeous looking dish, and it doesn’t fall short on flavour either.
+Impressive: Just because this is a simple meatball recipe, that doesn’t mean this dish isn’t impressive.
+The bright pops of color from the tomatoes and fresh basil make it a gorgeous looking dish, and it doesn’t fall short on flavor either.

 Roasted Tomato and Meatball Polenta Ingredients